Big Brother (Australian TV series) season 3: Future appearances

 Regina Bird returned to compete again on Big Brother 2022, and won, making Regina the first player of Big Brother Australia to win twice.

 In February 2015, Chrissie Swan appeared on the first season of I'm a Celebrity Get Me Out of Here!, finishing in third place.
 She also appeared on Celebrity MasterChef Australia, being first to be eliminated.

 Regina Bird appeared on the 11th season of I'm a Celebrity Get Me Out of Here!, and finished as runner-up.

 House guests

-On Day 68, Anouska Golebiewski, the first to be evicted from Big Brother UK 4 entered the Big Brother Australia house.
+On Day 68, Anouska Golebiewski, the first evictee on Big Brother UK 4 entered the Big Brother Australia house.
 She left on Day 78, having stayed for 10 days, 2 days longer than her time as a Housemate in the Big Brother UK House.